Drug of Choice

 FDA has also heard concerns about the lack of value of the current approaches to present the required information from some individuals and groups.
 It has heard from others that consumers should get full disclosure of risk information.
 The agency encourages product sponsors to provide consumers with non-promotional, consumer-friendly information consistent with product labeling, along with the information required by the FD&C Act and the regulations.
 As mentioned above, in the case of print advertisements, FDA encourages sponsors to write their product brief summaries in consumer-friendly language and to follow other guidance, as available.

-May the phrase "drug of choice" be used in advertising or labeling?
+May the phrase "drug of choice" be used in advertising or promotional labeling?

-Does the full prescribing information or the brief summary type have to be any particular size?
+Does the established or proprietary name in the advertisement or brief summary have to be any particular size?

 No, but the regulations specify size in sections 201.10(g)(2) and 202.1(b)(2) which state: